Subdwarf

+Cool (red) subdwarfs

 Like ordinary main-sequence stars, cool subdwarfs (of spectral types G to M) produce their energy from hydrogen fusion.
-The explanation of their underluminosity lies in their low metallicity: these stars are unenriched in elements heavier than helium.
+The explanation of their underluminosity lies in their low metallicity: These stars are not enriched in elements heavier than helium.
 The lower metallicity decreases the opacity of their outer layers and decreases the radiation pressure, resulting in a smaller, hotter star for a given mass.
-This lower opacity also allows them to emit a higher percentage of ultraviolet light for the same spectral type relative to a Population I star, a feature known as the ultraviolet excess.
+This lower opacity also allows them to emit a higher percentage of ultraviolet light for the same spectral type relative to a Population I star, a feature known as ultraviolet excess.

 Usually members of the Milky Way's halo, they frequently have high space velocities relative to the Sun.

-Cool subdwarfs of spectral type L and T exist, for example ULAS J131610.28+075553.0 with a spectral type of sdT6.5.
+Cool subdwarfs of spectral type L and T exist, such as ULAS J131610.28+075553.0 with spectral type sdT6.5.

 Subclasses of cool subdwarfs are as following: